pschaus/book_lepl1402/source/part1.rst

         }
     }

+The :code:`Arrays` class contains many useful methods to work with classes, such as methods to set all elements of an array to a certain value, to make copies of arrays, or to transform an array into a string.
+See the documentation at `<https://docs.oracle.com/en/java/javase/20/docs/api/java.base/java/util/Arrays.html>`_.

 You might wonder why we didn't need to write import statements for the classes :code:`Math`, :code:`Integer` or :code:`String` in the other examples.
-That's because those classes are in the package :code:`java.lang`, which is automatically imported by the Java compiler.
+That's because those classes are in the package :code:`java.lang`, which is the only class that is automatically imported by the Java compiler.

 Classes and Objects